Announcements

 All animal activities are conducted by a licensed and/or credentialed health provider such as an occupational therapist, physical therapist, social worker, or mental health professional.
 Animals are handled by the professional who have incorporated animals as part of their specialty or by another staff member under their supervision.

-Family work is an integral part of a child’s success at Green Chimneys.
-Therapists arrange family sessions twice monthly, offering daytime, evening, and some weekend hours.
-Parents and guardians can access resources and support through monthly psycho-education groups and trainings.
+Parents and guardians can access additional resources and support through monthly psycho-education groups and trainings.
 Additional education and support opportunities include monthly parent training opportunities, an annual parent retreat, and networking with the Green Chimneys Parent Association (GCPA).

 Monthly sibling groups are offered on campus during Parent Training Sundays at the same time as parent groups.
 Sibling groups can range from psycho-education activities to animal activities, process groups, and support groups covering a variety of topics.
 All siblings, ages 6 and up, of residents are welcome.